dit4c/dit4c-website/src/running.md

 # In Development

-To run a minimal DIT4C environment in development, you need to run the following:
+To run a minimal DIT4C environment for development, you need to run the following:

 * Apache Cassandra
 * DIT4C portal